“I can’t keep up with the amount of hair on my chin! At this rate, I’m going to end up in the circus as the bearded lady,” 36-year-old Shannon shared.

 While Shannon’s doctor strongly encouraged her to get on the birth control pill to drop her testosterone, Shannon was concerned about the other side effects.
 And rightly so!
 The pill can definitely lower testosterone, but at the expense of your libido and mood.

 Shannon’s goal was to get to the root cause of her symptoms without suppressing her body’s normal hormones function.
-I explained that in order for us to have a clear understanding of where her hormones and her body were imbalanced we couldn’t introduce a pharmaceutical that masks the underlying cause.
+I explained that in order for us to have a clear understanding of where her hormones and body were imbalanced we couldn’t introduce a pharmaceutical that masks the underlying cause.
 So we got to work quickly with lab testing and natural therapies.

 Does talk of excess testosterone conjure up images of a bearded lady for you too?
 Grab my free hormone starter kit along with my hormone balancing meal plan to optimize your hormones!